tigulima/Huawei-Interview/README.md

 # HuaweiPythonTest

 Hello!
-Recently I was selected, through a job interview, to be developing a few simple webscraping aplications in pyhton and I realised there is not much content on the internet to help us out on this market, so I had to bang my head on the wall for two days straight to get around some little and inofensive (that's what I thought) syntax error.
+Recently I was selected, through a job interview, to be developing a few simple webscraping aplications in pyhton and I realised there is not much content against the internet to help us out on this market, so I had to bang my head on the wall for two days straight to get around some little and inofensive (that's what I thought) syntax error.
 Now there's no reason for me to keep this knowloge for my self.
 I Hope you'll enjoy it :)

 This project is separated in three main archives: ex01.py, ex02.py and ex03.py.
 Each one made to answare one of the three tasks passed over for me.